Manage Metadata When Making a Database Available on Another Server Instance (SQL Server)

 For more information, see also:

-Managing Logins and Jobs After Role Switching (Database Mirroring) (for database mirroring)
+Management of Logins and Jobs After Role Switching (SQL Server) (for database mirroring)

 Configure Windows Service Accounts and Permissions (when you install an instance of SQL Server)